Text-to-CAD Generation Through Infusing Visual Feedback in Large Language Models: Related Works

 \section{Related Works}

 \textbf{CAD Generation.} CAD generation takes user requirements as input and generates CAD models as output.

-On the input side, user requirements can be expressed in diverse ways. \citet{wu_deepcad_2021} uses random noise as input to generate CAD models randomly. \citet{zhang2024flexcadunifiedversatilecontrollable}, \citet{xu_skexgen_2022} and \citet{xu_hierarchical_2023} modify specific parts of the existing CAD models to generate new ones. \citet{khan_cad-signet_2024} and \citet{Ma_2024_CVPR} take point cloud as input to produce corresponding CAD models.
-In contrast, our work focuses on textual descriptions as input.
+On the input side, user requirements can be expressed in diverse ways. \citet{wu_deepcad_2021} uses random noise as input to generate CAD models randomly. \citet{zhang2024flexcadunifiedversatilecontrollable}, \citet{xu_skexgen_2022} and \citet{xu_hierarchical_2023} modify specific parts of the existing CAD models to generate new ones. \citet{khan_cad-signet_2024} and \citet{Ma_2024_CVPR} take point cloud as input to produce corresponding CAD models, while \citet{Vitruvion} uses hand sketches.
+In contrast, our work focuses on textual descriptions as input, leverages LLM as backbone on stringified representations, and does not adapt codebook encoders such as VQ-VAE to generate initial representations.
 Recent studies~\citep{khan_text2cad_2024, li2024cad} explore text-based input for CAD generation. \citet{khan_text2cad_2024} proposes a data annotation pipeline for synthesizing training data and a transformer-based autoregressive network. \citet{li2024cad} designs an encoder-decoder framework with a cascading contrastive strategy and CT-Mix to align text with parametric sequences.
 Unlike these studies, which rely solely on sequential signals, our work combines sequential and visual signals for improved performance.

 On the output side, CAD models can be represented in various formats, including Constructive Solid Geometry (CSG), Boundary Representation (B-Rep) and Sketch-and-Extrude (SE).
 CSG constructs 3D models by combining basic primitives such as cubes, cylinders, and spheres, through Boolean operations and subtractions \citep{10.1145/3272127.3275006, kania2020ucsgnet, yu2021caprinet, yu2023d2csg}.
 B-Rep represents 3D models using geometric elements such as vertices, edges, and faces \citep{jayaraman2023solidgen, wang2022neural, xu2024brepgen}.
 SE begins with 2D sketches composed of lines, arcs, and circles, which are then extruded to form 3D models \citep{willis2021engineering, wu_deepcad_2021}.
 In this work, we adopt SE as it preserves the design history of CAD models, making them more intuitive to edit.